hitesh099/react_todo_list_app/README.md

 # React To-Do List

-## Description
+## Overview

-A simple React To-Do List application that allows users to add, edit, and delete to-do items.
-The application demonstrates basic React concepts including state management, component interaction, and form handling.
+This project is a straightforward React To-Do List application designed to let users add, edit, and remove to-do items.
+It illustrates fundamental React principles such as state management, component communication, and form handling.

-## Features
+## Key Features

 - Add new to-do items
 - Edit existing to-do items
-- Delete to-do items
+- Remove to-do items
-- Toggle between view and edit modes for each to-do item
+- Toggle between view and edit modes for each item

-## Installation
+## Getting Started

-To get started with this project, you need to have [Node.js](https://nodejs.org/) installed on your machine.
-Follow these steps to set up the project:
+To set up and run the project, ensure you have Node.js installed on your system.
+Follow these steps:

 1. **Clone the Repository**